moinku07/LandmarkRemark/README.md

 ## Setup:

 This project was created using Xcode 10.3 and tested on both simulators and real device.
-However, to install/test the app on a real device you will require a Provisioning profile, a different bundle identifier and firebase configuration.
+To install/test the app on a real device you will require a Provisioning profile, a different bundle identifier and firebase configuration.
 Whereas, you do not need to change any settings to test on a simulator.

 For simulators, set a simulated location from Simulator menu Features/Debug -> Location -> Custom location.